Tasmania/Indian Pacific Rail & Western Australia

 The tour begins with a flight from Canada/USA into Australia.
 You will cross the International Date Line and lose a day.
 [IFM]

-Arrive to Brisbane, Australia and make your own way to a downtown hotel.
-Overnight in Brisbane.
+Arrive to Sydney, Australia and make your own way to a downtown hotel.
+Overnight in Sydney.

 Day 11, 12 & 13: Feb 12, 13 & 14, 2026: Hobart to Adelaide / Indian Pacific Rail from Adelaide to Perth